StevenAbdelshahid/Projects/README.md

 - Incorporated synchronization primitives like mutexes and condition variables to manage shared resources effectively.
 - Produced an audit log to track request processing order and maintained memory efficiency by avoiding leaks.
 - Designed the server to adhere to HTTP standards, supporting GET and PUT methods with dynamic resource handling.
-Tech Used: C, POSIX Threads, Synchronization Primitives, Sockets
+**Tech Used**: C, POSIX Threads, Synchronization Primitives, Sockets

 ## Skills